blauwe-lucht/gitlab-nexus-cpp-conan-cmake-containers-demo/README.md

 - Figure out how to run unit tests directly from vscode.
 - Add structured logging.
 - Figure out how to handle branches in the pipeline (don't upload/add suffix to version).
-- Add test coverage.
+- Add test coverage to fibonacci-webservice.
-- Figure out why the idle runner is not responding to job requests (may because of invalid runners?).
+- Figure out why the idle runner is not responding to job requests (maybe because of invalid runners?).
 - Add appropriate extensions to the devcontainers (cmaketools, Ansible, ...).
 - Add appropriate build actions to the devcontainers.
 - Add fibonacci-cmdline project.